 Power and Performance

-For small to medium cooking and baking projects, both mixers perform extremely well and provide the desired results.
-However, the Pro 600 with its increased stability, extra features, better accessories, and more powerful motor provides the same impressive performance for large and more difficult projects while the Artisan lags behind.
+For small to medium cooking and baking projects, both mixers perform extremely well and will provide you with desired results.
+But, the Pro 600 has increased stability, extra features, better accessories, and a more powerful motor.
+All the while providing the same impressive performance for large and more difficult projects.
+The Artisan lags behind here.

 The KitchenAid Pro 600 is reputedly noisier than the Artisan.
 This can be attributed to its more powerful motor and metal construction.